greenelab/czi-seed-rfa/manuscript.md

 optimal dimensionalities for each dataset.
 We will develop software to enable this cross-validation dimensionality estimation across multiple latent space methods.
-We note that this same software will provide a robust tool to define ensembles of low dimensional representations that reflect underlying biology learned across multiple latent space methods.  **Rob: I'm not sure if you want to fill in some of your ideas re persistent homology instead.
+We note that this same software will provide a robust tool to define ensembles of low-dimensional representations that reflect underlying biology learned across multiple latent space methods.  **Rob: I'm not sure if you want to fill in some of your ideas re persistent homology instead.
 Very open to that idea and think